Roper St. Francis Hospital to open new facility this October

-SUMMERVILLE, SC (WCBD) – This fall, residents in Berkeley County will be able to travel a shot distance to get healthcare.
+SUMMERVILLE, SC (WCBD) – This fall, residents in Berkeley County will be able to travel a short distance to get healthcare.

-According to Roper St. Francis Hospital, this project has been in the works for a number of years that will provide patients with healthcare close to home.
+According to Roper St. Francis Hospital, this project has been in the works for a number of years and will provide patients with healthcare close to home.

 After forty years, Roper St. Francis will open their fourth facility on October 4th.